The Vigil of the Epiphany is a semi-double of the second class and a privileged Vigil of the second class. The liturgical colour is white.

 Vespers are first Vespers of the great feast of the Epiphany.
 The antiphons Ante luciferum genitus etc are sung with the psalms from the First Vespers of the Common of Apostles (Pss.
 109, 110, 111, 112 & 116).
 The chapter, Surge, illuminare, Jerusalem is from Isaiah, the Office hymn Crudelis Herodes.
 For the feast and its octave a Doxology in honour of the LORD's manifestation is sung at all hymns of Iambic metre: Jesu, tibi sit gloria, Qui apparuisti Gentibus, Cum Patre, et almo Spiritu, In sempiterna saecula.
 The rest of the Office is proper.
 At Compline Te lucis is sung with the Doxology and tone of the feast.

-In the 'liturgical books of 1962' the Vigil is completely abolished and the day is another fourth class feria of Christmastide.
+In the 'liturgical books of 1962' the Vigil is completely abolished and the day is the III class Saturday Office of the BVM (outranking the feria of Christmastide).
 Mattins has one nocturn and three lessons.
 St. Telesphorus is commemorated at Lauds and said Masses but with the collect Gregem tuum from the Pian fiddlings with the Commons in the 1940s.
-The hymns of the Little Hours are sung without the Doxology of the Incarnation.
+The hymns of the Little Hours are sung without the Doxology of the Incarnation even though it is an Office of the Virgin.
 Vespers are the same as the Old Rite.
 At Compline Te lucis is sung without the proper Doxology.
 The Ordinary Form of the 1962 rite has restored the Vigil in the 2002 Roman Missal.